developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-2/guide/setup/index.md

 3. <b>Select Enterprise Keyboard</b> as the default input device
 4. <b>Select a language</b> (if other than the system default)

-Please refer to the respective tool of choice for more information.
+For details, refer to the tool of choice and its documentation.

 ## Deactivation